Forecasting Mortality Rates: A Stochastic PCA-GEE Model

 kc2 <- kc1^2

-year <- rep(2011:2019, times = 4*61)
+year <- rep(2011:2019, times = 4 * 81)

-age_levels <- factor(20:80)
+age_levels <- factor(0:80)

-age <- rep(20:80, each = 9,times=4)
+age <- rep(0:80, each = 9, times = 4)

 cohort <- year - age

-# Convert factors to specified levels
+# Convert 'age' to a factor with specified levels (0 to 80)

 newASDRs$age <- factor(newASDRs$age, levels = age_levels)

-newASDRs$gender <- factor(newASDRs$gender, levels = c("Female","Male"))
+newASDRs$gender <- factor(newASDRs$gender, levels = c("Female", "Male"))

-newASDRs$Country <- factor(newASDRs$Country, levels = c("AUT","CZE"))
+newASDRs$Country <- factor(newASDRs$Country, levels = c("AUT", "CZE"))

 newASDRs$year <- factor(newASDRs$year, levels = 2011:2019)